hughker/documentation/onboarding/custom/integration.md

 To integrate Findify into your shop you'll need to follow steps listed below:

-* Create an account in our system
-* Provide more information about your shop
+* Select a plan and create a Findify account
 * Provide a valid product feed
 * Add the Findify tracking tags
-* Configure search page url
+* Configure a search page url
-* Put search enabling tags
+* Include the search enabling tags
-* Add the Findify Javascript to `<head>` section
+* Add the Findify Javascript to the `<head>` section

 __Important note__: If you have any problems or are stuck at any step, don't hesitate to contact us at yourfriends@findify.io.